ISSUIUC/ISS-PCB/boards/Motor-MK2 (GATOR)/README.md

 # MK2

 MK2 now includes an onboard LoRa reciever and GPS, removing the need for another MIDAS to act as a ground station.
+It now also includes Qwiic connectors for additional I2C support and an IMU for orientation correction if needed.

 # MK1